panoratech/Panora/packages/sdk/output/python/README.md

-# Testsdk Python SDK 1.0.0
+# PanoraSDK Python SDK 1.0.0
-A Python SDK for Testsdk.
+A Python SDK for PanoraSDK.

 The Panora API description